dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 Statistical confidence intervals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The confidence intervals for the Grid-Stat tool are the same as those provided for the Point-Stat tool except that the scores are based on pairing grid points with grid points so that there are likely more values for each field making any assumptions based on the central limit theorem more likely to be valid.
 However, it should be noted that spatial (and temporal) correlations are not presently taken into account in the confidence interval calculations.
 Therefore, confidence intervals reported may be somewhat too narrow (e.g., Efron 2007).
-See :ref:`appendixD` for details regarding confidence intervals provided by MET.
+See :numref:`appendixD` for details regarding confidence intervals provided by MET.

 Grid weighting
 ~~~~~~~~~~~~~~

 When computing continuous statistics on a regular large scale or global latitude-longitude grid, weighting may be applied in order to compensate for the meridian convergence toward higher latitudes.
 Grid square area weighting or weighting based on the cosine of the latitude are two configuration options in both point-stat and grid-stat.
-See :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>` for more information.
+See :numref:`Data IO MET Configuration File Options` for more information.

 Neighborhood methods
 ~~~~~~~~~~~~~~~~~~~~

 MET also incorporates several neighborhood methods to give credit to forecasts that are close to the observations, but not necessarily exactly matched up in space.
 Also referred to as “fuzzy” verification methods, these methods do not just compare a single forecast at each grid point to a single observation at each grid point; they compare the forecasts and observations in a neighborhood surrounding the point of interest.
 With the neighborhood method, the user chooses a distance within which the forecast event can fall from the observed event and still be considered a hit.
 In MET this is implemented by defining a square search window around each grid point.
 Within the search window, the number of observed events is compared to the number of forecast events.
 In this way, credit is given to forecasts that are close to the observations without requiring a strict match between forecasted events and observed events at any particular grid point.
 The neighborhood methods allow the user to see how forecast skill varies with neighborhood size and can help determine the smallest neighborhood size that can be used to give sufficiently accurate forecasts.

 There are several ways to present the results of the neighborhood approaches, such as the Fractions Skill Score (FSS) or the Fractions Brier Score (FBS).
-These scores are presented in :ref:`appendixC`.
+These scores are presented in :numref:`appendixC`.
 One can also simply up-scale the information on the forecast verification grid by smoothing or resampling within a specified neighborhood around each grid point and recalculate the traditional verification metrics on the coarser grid.
 The MET output includes traditional contingency table statistics for each threshold and neighborhood window size.

 The user must specify several parameters in the grid_stat configuration file to utilize the neighborhood approach, such as the interpolation method, size of the smoothing window, and required fraction of valid data points within the smoothing window.
 For FSS-specific results, the user must specify the size of the neighborhood window, the required fraction of valid data points within the window, and the fractional coverage threshold from which the contingency tables are defined.
 These parameters are described further in the practical information section below.